People with good credit have good credit for a reason.

 2. They keep their credit card balances low

 Not only is keeping your credit card balances a good way to save money on interest.
 It keeps your credit utilization ratio low.
 This is the ratio is the balance of your credit accounts compared to the credit limit.
 Your credit utilization ratio accounts for 30% of your overall credit score.

 The lower your balance, the higher your score will be.
 It’s that simple.
 If you can pay off your card in full each month, then great.
-If not, at least try to make sure you keep your balances less than 15% of the credit limit to maximize your credit scores.
+If not, try to make sure you keep your balances less than 15% of the credit limit to maximize your credit scores.

 3. They actively monitor their credit report

 Errors on credit reports happen more often than you think.
 A recent study by the FTC showed that 1 in 5 consumers had an error on their credit report.
-The study also showed that another 70% of consumers were still actively trying to get the inaccurate information removed from their report.
+The study also showed that another 70% of consumers were still actively trying to get inaccurate information removed from their report.